 Intersection accidents can be deadly.
 At any point, a red light or traffic stop could be run at high speeds, causing a scene of total chaos.
 A distracted driver could turn into an oncoming vehicle, stopping traffic and causing injuries or death.

-Why are yellow lights important to preventing intersection accidents?
+Why yellow lights are important to preventing intersection accidents

 Known as “amber time,” a yellow light that lasts is meant to advise drivers to slow down and stop for an oncoming red light.
 It also means that oncoming traffic will swiftly be approaching.
 If a driver runs a yellow light, they risk running what has now turned into a red light, thus putting themselves in the line of oncoming traffic.
 Some intersections, such as those that cross main roads, have cars possibly traveling at very high speeds.
 A collision at any speed can be devastating, but upwards of 50mph can easily be fatal.